Ayaabq/L_M-game/README.md

 Overview:

 The game involves moving pieces on a grid with specific logic and behavior for each piece, aiming to achieve designated target positions with the fewest moves.
-The main components of this game include a search algorithm implemented using Breadth-First Search (BFS) to find the optimal solution, as well as a Pygame-based graphical interface.
+The main components of this game include a search algorithm implemented using BFS,DFS, and other search algorithmes to find the optimal solution, as well as a Pygame-based graphical interface will added in the future.

 Features:

 Grid-based Gameplay: Players can move pieces on a grid according to specific rules and interactions.

 Piece Interactions: Includes unique behaviors for pieces, such as attraction and repulsion.

 Search Algorithm Solver

 Requirements: